Bingi-Man/Debian-Xfce-Tweaks/README.md

 nano /etc/sudoers
 ```

-- Add and replace with:
+- Add and replace with (don't forget to change the username):
 ```
 your_user_name ALL=(ALL:ALL) NOPASSWD: ALL # Replace your_user_name with your username.
 %sudo   ALL=(ALL:ALL) NOPASSWD: ALL